Manifolds with harmonic curvature and curvature operator of the second kind: manifold with harmonic curvature

 \begin{proposition} If $E$ is a traceless symmetric 2-tensor, then

 \end{proposition} \begin{proof} Combining equation (\ref{laplacian2}) with (\ref{estimate2}),(\ref{estimate3}) and \cite[Lemma 3.3(c)]{NP} yields

 \end{proof}

 \begin{proof}[\textbf{Proof of Theorem~\ref{A}}] If $s=0$, then $M$ is flat.
 Otherwise, $s>0$, i.e., $M$ is non-flat.
+By part $(2)$ of Proposition 4.1 in \cite{Li4}, we have that $Ric(M)\geq\frac{s}{n(n+1)}>0$.
+So $M$ is compact by Myers Theorem.
 Let $\tilde{M}$ be the universal cover of $M$, equipped with the lifted metric $\tilde{g}$.
-Then $(\tilde{M}, \tilde{g})$ also has $\frac{n(n+2)}{2(n+1)}$-nonnegative curvature operator of the second kind, and nonnegative Ricci curvature by part $(3)$ of Proposition 4.1 in \cite{Li4}.
-According to the Cheeger-Gromoll splitting theorem, $\tilde{M}$ is isometric to a product of the form $N^{n-k}\times R^k$, where $N$ is compact.
+Then $(\tilde{M}, \tilde{g})$ also has $\frac{n(n+2)}{2(n+1)}$-nonnegative curvature operator of the second kind, and nonnegative Ricci curvature.
+According to the Cheeger-Gromoll splitting theorem \cite{CG71}, $\tilde{M}$ is isometric to a product of the form $N^{n-k}\times R^k$, where $N$ is compact.
 By Theorem 1.8 in \cite{Li4}, we know that $\tilde{M}$ is locally irreducible, which forces $k=0$.
 Hence $\tilde{M}$ is compact.
-By Proposition~\ref{2.3}, we have
+By Proposition~\ref{2.3} and Lemma~\ref{Lem 3.4}, we have

 It follows from (\ref{laplacian}) that the trace-less Ricci tensor $E$ is parallel.
 Hence $\tilde{M}$ is Ricci parallel and an Einstein manifold.
 Consequently, $M$ is an Einstein manifold. \end{proof}